monirz/idiomatic-go/README.md

 But there is a thrid one, which is Go project structure.
 Which could be confusing for those are just newcomer in `Go`.

 In the beginning I used global variable to store database instance, you know that's a bad practice, right?
 Even though it could just work fine!

+Later storing it into the struct was the solution, **Mat Ryer** gave/wrote a nice talk on this topic called [How I write Go HTTP services after seven years](https://medium.com/@matryer/how-i-write-go-http-services-after-seven-years-37c208122831)

+All though my journy with Go like 3 year or so, I found quite similar pattern while making HTTP services.
+This approach is very clean and easy to implement.
+It works well for plain HTTP services.

-In Go community for creating Go project structure, the most mentioned and recommended layout is probaly this one [Standard Package Layout](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) written by **Ben Johnson**.
+But if it's about project structure then this one is probably most mentioned and recommended layout for creating big Go project: [Standard Package Layout](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) written by **Ben Johnson**.
 Which is widely adopted in the gophers community.
 And this is the one I tend to follow these days.

 ## Router